San Diego Cable Sports Network

 San Diego Cable Sports Network was a pay-per-view service offered by Cox Communications.
 It was established in 1984 to provide telecasts of San Diego Padres games, initially offering 40 games a season.
 Games could be purchased separately or as a package.
 In addition to Cox, Sun Cable and American Cable Television also provided the service.
-The 1993 season would be the Padres last on the San Diego Cable Sports Network, as they would sign a deal with Prime Ticket to appear on a new subfeed of that network in 1994.
+The 1993 season was the last for the Padres on San Diego Cable Sports Network, as they would sign a deal with Prime Ticket to appear on a new subfeed of that network in 1994.